fusioncharts/dev_centre_docs/fusiontime/integrations/your-first-chart-using-angularjs-in-fusiontime.md

 Now, let's create the files to render the above chart.

-### Create `JS` file
+### Render the chart

 Once the schema and data files are ready it is time to create the `DataTable` and render the chart.
-To do this, create a `JS` file and copy the following code:
+To do this, create a `JS` file and copy any of the following code:

-The consolidated code is shown below:

 <div class="code-wrapper">
 <ul class='code-tabs extra-tabs'>